 While not foolproof, tasting and smelling the oil is probably the best way to assess a product for a regular consumer.
 Just like fresh fish, a truly fresh fish or cod liver oil should have no fishy taste or smell.
 And it shouldn’t need to be covered up by heavy flavoring or a gelatin capsule.

 For the nearly two decades we’ve been working with omega-3, Anne-Marie and I have firmly believed that to experience omega-3 benefits, you must use a fresh fish oil product.

 For that reason, freshness has influenced all our decisions with regards to Omega Cure.
 We start with an ultra-fresh cod liver oil.
-And then, we’ve focused on maintaining that freshness by always keeping Omega Cure cold, packaging the oil in small containers, and shipping directly to your home so as to avoid the store’s long shelf life requirements.
+And then, we’ve focused on maintaining that freshness by keeping Omega Cure cold during production, packaging the oil in small containers, and shipping directly to your home so as to avoid the store’s long shelf life requirements.
 We are also the only omega-3 manufacturer we’ve heard of that offers a completely unflavored liquid cod liver oil – a testament to Omega Cure’s freshness.